What is a point of sale system?

-Traditionally, legacy POS systems were on premise, which means they used an on-site server and could only run in a specific area of your store.
-That’s why your desktop computer, cash register, receipt printer, barcode scanner and payment processor were all set up at your front desk and couldn’t be easily moved.
+Older (now called legacy) POS systems were completely on premise.
+This means they used an on-site server and could only run in a specific area of your store or restaurant.
+That’s why a typical legacy POS system—desktop computer, cash register, receipt printer, barcode scanner and payment processor—was all set up at a front desk and couldn’t be easily moved.

-In the early 2000s, a big technological breakthrough happened: the cloud.
-With the advent of cloud-based storage and computing came the next step in POS technologies evolution: mobility.
+In the early 2000s, a big technological breakthrough happened: the cloud, enabling POS systems to go from requiring an on-site server to being hosted off premise by a POS software provider.
+With the advent of cloud-based storage and computing came the next step in POS technologies: mobility.

-A result of cloud-based servers was that retailers could start accessing their POS system by picking up any device with internet connectivity—whether a laptop, desktop, tablet or smartphone—and logging into their business portal.
+With cloud-based servers, large and small business owners alike could start accessing their POS system by picking up any device with internet connectivity—whether a laptop, desktop, tablet or smartphone—and logging into their business portal.